-The type of information the School collects and holds includes (but is not limited to) personal information, including health and other sensitive information, about:
+The types of information the School collects includes (but is not limited to) personal information, including health and other sensitive information, about:

-- students and parents and/or guardians ('Parents') before, during and after the course of a student's enrolment at the School, including: - name, contact details (including next of kin), date of birth, gender, language background, previous school and religion - parents' education, occupation and language background - medical information (e.g. details of disability and/or allergies, absence notes, medical reports and names of doctors) - conduct and complaint records, or other behaviour notes, and school reports - information about referrals to government welfare agencies - counselling reports - health fund details and Medicare number - any court orders
+- students and parents and/or legal guardians ('Parents') before, during and after the course of a student's enrolment at the School, including: - name, contact details (including next of kin), date of birth, gender, language background, previous school and religion - parents' education, occupation and language background - health information (e.g. details of disability and/or allergies, dietary requirements, absence notes, immunisation/vaccination details, medical reports and names of doctors) - results of assignments, tests and examinations - conduct and complaint records, or other behaviour notes, and school reports

+- information about referrals to government welfare agencies

+- counselling reports

+- health fund details and Medicare number

+- court orders

+- criminal records

-- volunteering information - photos and videos at School events. - job applicants, staff members, volunteers and contractors, including: - name, contact details (including next of kin), date of birth, and religion - information on job application - professional development history - salary and payment information, including superannuation details - medical information (e.g. details of disability and/or allergies, and medical certificates) - complaint records and investigation reports - leave details - photos and videos at School events - workplace surveillance information - work emails and private emails (when using work email address) and Internet browsing history - other people who come into contact with the School, including name and contact details and any other information necessary for the particular contact with the School.
+- volunteering information

+- photos and videos at School events.

+- job applicants, staff members, volunteers and contractors, including:

+- name, contact details (including next of kin), date of birth, and religion

+- information on job application

+- professional development history

+- salary and payment information, including superannuation details

+- health information (e.g. details of disability and/or allergies, vaccination details and medical certificates)

+- complaint records and investigation reports

+- leave details

+- photos and videos at School events

+- workplace surveillance information

+- work emails and private emails (when using work email address) and Internet browsing history

+- other people who come into contact with the School, including name and contact details and any other information necessary for the particular contact with the School.